 Did you watch Take Two?
 Did you love this moment between Sam and Eddie?
 Out of all the romantic moments this past month, what do you think was the standout moment?
 Let me know in the comments!

 Featured image at top: Rachel Bilson and Eddie Cibrian in Take Two.
-Photo – (ABC/Jack Rowand)If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Photo – (ABC/Jack Rowand)Pin this article to read later!
+And make sure to follow us on Pinterest.